International Socialist Organization: Ideology

 Following Vladimir Lenin, the organization believed the creation of a revolutionary workers' party was necessary in coordinating and building the power of a revolutionary working-class vanguard.
 However, ISO believed that the historical conditions in the United States were insufficient for the existence of such a vanguard party.
 For this reason, the organization saw itself as a preliminary group that could help to win reforms and raise consciousness until such time that a revolutionary party could be formed.
 Nonetheless, it aimed for a Leninist principle of democratic centralism in its internal deliberation process.
 The ISO emphasized the training of cadre, seasoned and educated militants.
 In theory, these cadre would build the organization as well as engaging in movement work, and would someday cooperate with other groups in order to build a new vanguard party.

 The ISO supported struggles for economic, political, and social reforms while also maintaining that exploitation, oppression, war, and environmental destruction could not be eliminated until the overthrow of capitalism and its replacement with socialism.

 The organization offered critical support to national liberation movements.
 Most notably, the organization advocated solidarity with Palestine and supported the Boycott, Divestment and Sanctions movement.
 ISO also supported Syrian revolutionary groups against Bashar al-Assad.

 The organization advocated the right of gays and lesbians to marry as well as social validation of transgender identities.
-In the final years of its existence, the organization was more strongly aligned with socialist feminist ideas and particularly Black feminism and intersectionality.
+In the final years of its existence, the organization was in its expressed politics more strongly aligned with socialist feminist ideas and particularly Black feminism and intersectionality.

 Philosophically, the organization defended the orthodox Marxist tradition from postmodernism.
 ISO was somewhat open to Western Marxist and Marxist humanist thinkers.